 I've included two great resources for studies in the show notes.
 The Deloitte Insights C-Suite's Role in Well-Being surveyed 1050 C-Suite leaders and 1050 employees.
 The Asana Anatomy of Work Index 2022 surveyed over 10,600 workers.

-Wellbeing is at an all-time low among both C-Suite and non-C-suite employees.
-Deloitte shows that the C-Suite significantly underestimates how much employees are struggling.
-More than 8 out of 10 believe their people are thriving when studies show the opposite.
+Wellbeing is at an all-time low among both C-suite and non-C-suite employees.
+Deloitte shows that the C-suite significantly underestimates how much employees are struggling.
+More than 8 out of 10 believe their people are thriving, while studies show the opposite.

 What a gap!

-Looking at the Asana work index and our experience coaching individuals and teams at RaderCo, heavy workload and long working hours are the primary culprit.
-Our clients are dealing with workloads from teams that are under-resourced and struggling to fill positions or are trying to operate in a way that is too lean.
+Looking at the Asana work index and our experience coaching individuals and teams at RaderCo, we see that heavy workloads and long working hours are the primary culprits.
+Our clients are dealing with workloads from teams that are under-resourced and struggling to fill positions or are trying to operate in a too lean way.
 Or the company is growing so quickly that it can't fill the spot quickly enough.

 Operating lean is fine when the team can see a timeline or milestone down the road.
 Still, when help is promised and never comes or priorities aren't shifted, it erodes trust.
 This was a theme among one team that I worked with.
-We have too much work for our small group and are told by management they would help or get help for us.
+We have too much work for our small group, and management tells us they will help or get help for us.
 We're still waiting for it.

 Long work hours became an expectation for remote workers during the pandemic, and we're having trouble shutting it off.
 I've trained individuals and teams to work well remotely for over a decade.
 During the pandemic, I warned companies to set policies right away on availability requirements and not force a culture where people are expected to be on Chat or Teams all day and evening.
 Unfortunately, too many companies don't do this, and people feel they can never shut it off.